-Manufacturers of PHEVs use different strategies in combining the battery and ICE and may utilize the battery only for the first several miles; an example of this strategy is the Chevy Volt, which has an ICE providing generating power for the duration of the vehicle range.
-Others may use the battery power for sustaining motion and the ICE for acceleration or higher-energy demands at highway speeds.
-Frequently, the vehicles employing the former strategy gain a designation such as PHEV-20 to indicate that the first 20 miles are battery only.
+Manufacturers of PHEVs use different strategies in combining the battery and ICE and may utilize the battery only for the first several miles, such as the Chevy Volt, with the ICE providing generating power for the duration of the vehicle range.
+Others may use the battery power for sustaining motion and the ICE for acceleration or higher energy demands at highway speeds.
+Frequently, the vehicles employing the former strategy have a designation such as PHEV-20 to indicate that the first 20 miles are battery only.
 Other terms related to PHEVs may include Range Extended Electric Vehicle (REEV) or Extended Range Electric Vehicle (EREV).